The right diet is a critical aspect for better health when living with Crohn’s or Ulcerative Colitis.

-This is a big one for people with IBD but when you have inflammation in your gut, or when you lack sufficient digestive enzymes or stomach acid, then you are unlikely to be taking as many nutrients as you need from the food you eat.
+This is a big one for people with IBD but when someone has inflammation in the gut, or when they lack sufficient digestive enzymes or stomach acid, then they are unlikely to be taking as many nutrients as they need from the food they eat.

-Over time, this will lead to numerous nutrient deficiencies which will worsen your health, lead to fatigue and ultimately cause you to crave many poor quality foods.
+Over time, this will lead to numerous nutrient deficiencies which will worsen health, leading to fatigue and ultimately cause cravings.

-Therefore, optimising your digestive health, and reducing inflammation, is really important (and something that I can help you with but things such as Turmeric (this one especially) and Fish Oil (this one) can really help you on the way).
+Therefore, optimising digestive health, and reducing inflammation, is really important (and something that I can assist with but things such as Turmeric (this one especially) and Fish Oil (this one) can really help).

 The extreme nutrient deficiencies that I see day by day were one reason that I helped to create this Advanced Vitality product that contains a combination of nutrients and antioxidants designed to help reduce fatigue and tiredness in someone who suffers from Crohn’s or Ulcerative Colitis.
 Check it out here, its achieved some pretty fantastic results…

 Imbalances in hormones can lead to cravings (not to mention increased symptoms, emotions and mood swings).

 Many women especially will struggle with cravings at certain times during the month because of these hormonal imbalances.